 This homemade Cheesy Potato Casserole recipe is a lightened up dish for any occasion.
-Whether you’re looking for a holiday recipe to bring to the table or a “anytime” side dish that serves a crowd, these cheesy potatoes are a classic.
+A family favorite holiday recipe to bring to the table or a “anytime” side dish that serves a crowd, these cheesy potatoes are a classic.

 CHEESY POTATOES!
-This is one of my family’s classic thanksgiving side dishes, we’re just making things a little bit lighter and from scratch!
+This is one of my family’s classic thanksgiving side dishes served at just about all of our family gatherings.
+We’re just making things a little bit lighter and from scratch!

 A “Lightened Up” Cheesy Potato Casserole Recipe

-Now, I say “lightened up” because in my cheesy potato casserole experience, my version is healthier in comparison to the traditional recipe.
+Now, I say “lightened up” because in my cheesy potato casserole experience, this version is healthier in comparison to the traditional recipe.

 I didn’t go too light on the cheese though… I mean, CHEESE is in the title so I can only do so much here.